Connect with a certified trainer for free

 Symptoms

-• Pain with curling the toes or raising the foot up
+• Pain with curling the toes or raising the foot up (engaging the extensor muscle group)

-• Mild swelling especially with activity
+• Mild swelling, especially with activity

 When to see a doctor